brettz9/integrity-matters/README.md

 source already has fallback code, as we do not auto-detect whether you already have such fallback code in place.
 You can, however, use `fallback` with `--outputPath` and `--globalCheck` and allow the output file to be written anew each time, adding the fallback code during this process.
+In place of `globalCheck`, you can also add a `data-im-global` attribute within your HTML source file, e.g., `data-im-global="window.jQuery"`.
+If this attribute is present, `fallback` will automatically be set to `true` for this element.

 In the HTML strategy, the local fallback file path is either the `src`/`href` used in source or it is derived from the CDN by `--nodeModulesReplacements`.

+Another `data-im-*` attribute that can override behavior is `data-im-cdn` which points to a `cdnName` and can be used in place of `packagesToCdns` to specify a specific CDN to use for a specific package.

 A preexisting HTML `crossorigin` attribute will be respected but can be overridden for all cases using `--addCrossorigin`.